-By law, pooled SNTs are established and administered by a not-for-profit organization.
-Individual trust accounts are established by a "sponsor" who signs a "sponsor agreement."
+Individual trust accounts are established by the beneficiary if she or he has capacity or a "sponsor" who signs a "sponsor agreement."
 As with individual SNTs, there are two basic forms of pooled SNTs.
-Third party pooled trusts are funded with the assets of parents, relatives and/or friends and "OBRA-93" pooled trusts (in effect a "First Party" pooled trust) are funded with the assets of the person with a disability.
+Third party pooled trusts are funded with the assets of a parents, relatives and/or friends and "OBRA-93" pooled trusts (in effect a "First Party" pooled trust) are funded with the assets of the person with a disability.

-The sponsor of a trust account funded with the beneficiary's assets can be the person with a disability, a parent, legal guardian, or court.
+The sponsor of a trust account funded with the beneficiary's assets can be the person with a disability, a parent, legal guardian, or court, as well as a duly appointed agent of the PIN under a Power of Attorney.
 Pooled trusts usually require a minimum amount to set up an account.

 The provisions of the pooled trust agreement will determine whether any portion of remaining funds in the beneficiary's pooled trust account may be paid over to a designated beneficiary.
 There are many pooled trusts in New York.
-Each not-for-profits organization that has established a pooled trust has a different policy regarding distributions to individuals when the pooled trust beneficiary dies.
+Each not-for-profit organization that has established a pooled trust has a different policy regarding distributions to individuals when the pooled trust beneficiary dies.
 Keep in mind, as we have noted, that there will be a "payback" to the state before a distribution to an individual even if the pooled trust agreement permits distributions.

-IX.
+VIII.
 ABLE Accounts